top of page

 3. Now what?

 So, what does that mean for me or others?
 How does it apply in my world?
+Is it important or meaningful?
 Transferring that learning into our own lives deepens the resonance by pinpointing how it's meaningful to us.

 Now what will I do with this learning?
 Capitalizing on the time and energy invested in the article or podcast adds tangible value to what was spent.
 Of what you note down, pick just one achievable step or action item, set a timeframe and take it forward.